bagustris/python-for-signal-processing/README.md

-Jupyter notebooks for Python 3 (tested on 3.6 and 3.8) for Signnotebook/al
-Processing.
-This forked repository is a teaching material for signal processing master course at Engineering Physics [ITS](https://www.its.ac.id).
+Jupyter notebooks for Python 3 (tested on 3.6 and 3.8) for Signal Processing.
+This forked repository is a teaching material for the signal processing master course at Engineering Physics [ITS](https://www.its.ac.id).

 Notebook Viewer Static Page Views
 -----------------------------------